City of Coachella

 Words by Gayl Biondi

-After the revitalization of Coachella’s downtown core into the Pueblo Viejo Downtown District, the City envisioned the Grapefruit Boulevard project as a way to link people to the places where they could walk or bike and enjoy the strong pride of place for which Coachella is known.
-Places like schools, parks, library, post office, senior center, restaurants, and shops.
-Bike lanes, sidewalks, pedestrian crossings, landscaping, shade structures, lighting and signage are all designed to serve as a valuable urban forest resource that contributes to human health and quality of life.
+The California Natural Resources Agency granted Coachella a $3.2 million award for the Grapefruit Boulevard Urban Greening and Connectivity Project — the largest award of its kind in the state.
+The project links people to the places where they can walk or bike between community gathering places such as schools, parks, the library, post office, senior center, and more.
+Bike lanes, sidewalks, pedestrian crossings, landscaping, shade structures, lighting, and signage are all designed to serve as a valuable urban forest that contributes to human health and quality of life.

 MAYOR: Steven Hernandez